Dermal filler treatment at a Japanese aesthetic clinic — hyaluronic acid injection guide for foreigners

 "自然な仕上がりが希望です" (Shizen na shiagari ga kibou desu) — I want natural-looking results.

 Reference photos are non-negotiable for filler treatments.
+If skin quality is a concern, pico laser and Rejuran complement fillers well.
 Bring at least 3–5 photos from multiple angles showing the exact result you want.
 If there's a specific look you don't want, show that too.
 Japanese doctors appreciate visual communication — it transcends the language barrier better than any translation app.

 Safety and Red Flags